michhar/navigating-ml/docs/level2/level2_practice.md

-# Intermediate Challenge
+# Level 2 Challenge

-In the Intermediate Challenge, you'll apply what you've learned in the edX Deep Learning Explained course, leveraging the Jupyter notebooks you became familiar with in the course.
+In this intermediate Challenge, you'll apply what you've learned in the edX Deep Learning Explained course, leveraging the Jupyter notebooks you became familiar with in the course.
 You'll start exploring the CIFAR-10 dataset along with other datsets in CNTK and TensorFlow.

 ## Adapt Deep Learning Explained CNTK Notebooks